amunim-awan/Airflow-Orchestrated-ETL-on-Amazon-Web-Services-with-Apache-Spark-to-Snowflake/README.md

  It also supports reporting needs like revenue by product/region/facility and media usage/video visit analytics, plus forecasting and category comparisons.

-Python code files I created for your repository
+Python code files you can use:

-I generated a ready-to-push starter repo that matches your deck’s architecture (extract → transform with Spark → load into Snowflake → QC/alerts), and is structured so you can extend it per dataset/product line:

 dags/media_usage_etl_dag.py (Airflow DAG: extract → spark-submit → Snowflake load → Slack notify)